Bayesian Persuasion with State-Dependent Quadratic Cost Measures: Illustrative Examples

 Note that in Scenario I, the prosecutor's intuition always says that the defendant is guilty, which can also be viewed as the prosecutor always seeks for conviction similar to the example studied in \cite{ref:Kamenica11}.
 However, this differs from the example in \cite{ref:Kamenica11} in terms of the cost measures, and therefore also the result is different.
 The cost of \player{S} when \player{R} has the belief $ '$, where $\mu := \prob{\rand{z}= '}$, is given by

 which is a convex function.
 Note that even though $\trace{\bar{V}\vec{p}\vec{p}'}$ is a non-convex function of $\vec{p}$, it turns out to be a convex function over the unit simplex under the specific settings of this example.
 However, as observed in the following examples, this is not always the case.
-Furthermore, as characterized in \cite{ref:Kamenica11}, since $\hat{c}(\cdot)$ is a convex function, null signaling is the optimal one in Scenario I. Alternatively, we have its convex envelope $C(\mu)=\hat{c}(\mu)$ and the minimum cost for \player{S} is given by $C(\mu) = \hat{c}(\mu_o) = 0.96$, where $\mu_o$ is the prior probability of $ '$, i.e., $0.3$.
+Furthermore, as characterized in \cite{ref:Kamenica11}, since $\hat{c}_S(\cdot)$ is a convex function, null signaling is the optimal one in Scenario I. Alternatively, we have its convex envelope $C(\mu)=\hat{c}_S(\mu)$ and the minimum cost for \player{S} is given by $C(\mu) = \hat{c}_S(\mu_o) = 0.96$, where $\mu_o$ is the prior probability of $ '$, i.e., $0.3$.

-On the other hand, in Scenarios II and III, the associated cost of \player{S} for a given posterior belief of \player{R} does not end up to be a convex function.
+On the other hand, in Scenarios II and III, the associated cost of \player{S} for a given posterior belief of \player{R} does not end up being a convex function.
 The dimensions of freedom to select the posterior are $3$ and $8$, respectively, in Scenarios II and III.
-Therefore, in order to apply the same solution concept, we need to compute the convex envelope of some non-convex functions defined over $\universe{R}^3$ and $\universe{R}^8$, instead of $\universe{R}$ as we do in Scenario I. However, through the proposed framework, we can efficiently compute the minimum cost for \player{S} and the associated optimal signaling strategies in those scenarios.
-In Table \ref{tab:main}, we tabulate the results.
-Proposition \ref{prop:interesting} says that the SDP-relaxation and the primal problem are equivalent for $n\leq 4$, as also seen in Table \ref{tab:main}.
+Therefore, in order to apply the same solution concept, we need to compute the convex envelope of some non-convex functions defined over $\universe{R}^3$ and $\universe{R}^8$, instead of $\universe{R}$ as we do in Scenario I. However, through the proposed framework, we can efficiently compute the minimum cost for \player{S} and the associated optimal signaling strategies in those scenarios {\cb conclusively}.

+In Table \ref{tab:main}, we tabulate the results.\footnote{In null, full, and optimal signaling, $\E{\estimate{z}'V\estimate{z}}$ is, respectively, equal to $\trace{\bar{V}\vec{p}_o\vec{p}_o'}$, $\trace{\bar{V}\diag{\vec{p}_o}}$, and $\trace{\bar{V}\Xi^*}$. {\cb Furthermore, we use the solvers provided by \cite{ref:CVX,ref:Grant08} at an ordinary personal computer in order to solve the associated LPs and SDPs.}} Proposition \ref{prop:interesting} says that the SDP-relaxation and the primal problem are equivalent for $n\leq 4$, as also seen in Table \ref{tab:main}.
 We also note that the SDP-relaxation has turned out to be a tight lower bound in Scenario III, where $n=9$.
 In Fig. \ref{fig:deception}, we illustrate the convergence behavior of the solutions of the inner and outer polyhedral approximations across the iterations.
 Note that with the increase of the size of the state space, the corresponding number of iterations necessary for convergence increase significantly while the computational complexity of each iteration increases further with an increase in the size of the state space.